finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 create policy "Users can view their own messages." on messages for select using ( auth.uid() = sender_id or auth.uid() = receiver_id );

+-- Policy: Users can update their own messages (for edits/reactions) create policy "Users can update their own messages or reaction targets." on messages for update using ( auth.uid() = sender_id or auth.uid() = receiver_id );

+-- Policy: Users can delete their own messages create policy "Users can delete their own messages." on messages for delete using ( auth.uid() = sender_id );

 -- Policy: Friend Requests
 create policy "Users can view their own requests."